-Three quizzes will be given on Canvas asynchronously at the end of week 2 (1/14), week 5 (2/4), and week 9 (3/4).
+Three quizzes will be given on Canvas asynchronously at the end of week 2 (1/19), week 5 (2/9), and week 9 (3/9).
 Quizzes will be posted Friday evening and are due by Sunday at 11:59pm.
 A missed quiz will result in a zero.

-Two midterm exams will be given on Canvas synchronously during the class lecture time period.
-The final exam will be given synchronously on Canvas as designated in the schedule of classes.
+Unless something drastic happens, the two midterm exams will be given in class in person on the dates listed below.
+Likewise, the final exam will be given in class in person as designated in the schedule of classes.
 A missed exam for which there is no documented extenuating circumstance will result in a zero.